CivicActions/agile-california/documentation/usds-checklist.md

 9. Use code reviews to ensure quality

 #### Actions
-1. See url [http://agile-ca.civicactions.com/](http://agile-ca.civicactions.com/), which was made live on the second day of our project, solved a core user need by day 7 and was shared with users as an MVP by day 10.
+1. Our prototype, [http://agile-ca.civicactions.com/](http://agile-ca.civicactions.com/), was made live on the second day of our project, solved a core user need by day 7 and was shared with users as an MVP by day 10.
-2. We did usability tests with foster parents and case workers as well as staff (who were not involved in design or development) in each sprint.
+2. We did usability tests with foster parents and caseworkers as well as staff (who were not involved in design or development) in each sprint.
-3. Daily scrums, targeted sub-group meetings, chat (Slack), and Sprint rituals (retrospectives, Sprint planning meetings, backlog grooming meetings) have all constituted the central pillars of our team communication.
+3. Daily scrums, targeted sub-group meetings, chat (Slack), and Sprint rituals (retrospectives, sprint planning meetings, backlog grooming meetings) constituted the central pillars of our team communication.
 4. We had an egalitarian team of 4-7 with no management layers.
 The Product Owner was a coding member of the team.
 5. Features are pushed to the live site multiple times each day, as evidenced by the log in Github and Slack.
 6. We religiously kept our feature backlog up-to-date every day using Waffle on top of GitHub Issues.